snabbco/snabb/src/apps/ipv4/README.md

 *Optional*.
 The IPv4 address of the next-hop host.
 Required only if *next_mac* is not specified as part of the configuration.

+— Key **shared_next_mac_key**

+*Optional*.
+Path to a shared memory location
+(i.e. */var/run/snabb/PID/PATH*) in which to store the resolved next_mac.
+This ARP resolver might be part of a set of peer processes sharing work via RSS.
+In that case, an ARP response will probably arrive only to one of the RSS processes, not to all of them.
+If you are using ARP behind RSS, set *shared_next_mac_key* to, for example, `group/arp-next-mac`, to enable the different workers to communicate the next-hop MAC address.

 ## Reassembler (apps.ipv4.reassemble)

 The `Reassembler` app is a filter on incoming IPv4 packets that